-Rebecca Starks, Board Member.
-Rebecca is editor-in-chief and a founding editor of Mud Season Review.
+Rebecca Starks (secretary) is the founding editor-in-chief of Mud Season Review.
 She teaches literature and writing courses part-time for the Osher Institute of Lifelong Learning program at the University of Vermont.
 Since earning a PhD in English from Stanford University and a BA in English from Yale University, she has sought out writing communities wherever she has lived, taking workshops in poetry at The Attic Writers’ Workshop and in fiction at the 92nd Street Y; she felt instantly at home in the Burlington Writers Workshop.
 Her poems have most recently appeared or are forthcoming in Slice Magazine, The Carolina Quarterly, The Raintown Review, Mezzo Cammin, Antiphon and Crab Orchard Review.
 Her short story “Roman Road” was a finalist for the 2015 Jack Dyer Fiction Prize and was published in Crab Orchard Review.
 After three years in a co-housing community in Burlington, she and her family have moved to a log cabin in the Richmond, Vermont woods.
 For links to her work visit: rebeccastarks.com